Skip to main content

 Retention Policies

-• Exports: 7 days, auto-deleted after
+• Exports: 7 days in R2, auto-deleted after

 R2 Lifecycle Rules